Skip to content

 The list with only the matching items

-For example, check if all changes to JavaScript files are in tests directory:
+Examples: Check if all changes to JavaScript files are in the tests directory:

 {{ files | filter(regex=r/\.js$/) | match(regex=r/tests\//) | every }}